Skip to main content

 • Deliver nature-based flood management in all major river catchments to expand wetland and woodland habitats.

-We aim to further accelerate the delivery of NFM by continuing to offer 100% funding for the delivery of NFM schemes within this programme, this will include appraisal, design, construction and monitoring equipment.
+We aim to further accelerate the delivery of NFM by continuing to offer 100% funding for the delivery of NFM schemes within this programme.
+This will include appraisal, design, construction and monitoring equipment.
 This funding does not include for ongoing maintenance or monitoring costs.
 RMAs will not be required to provide a contribution towards the costs of delivering NFM schemes, or NFM elements of “hybrid” schemes.
 However, they may wish to supplement funding to provide additional benefits or seek additional support from third parties who wish to contribute.

 Eligibility criteria

-As with the Welsh Government’s Flood and Coastal Erosion Risk Management (FCERM) core grant, the NFM Accelerator Programme is only available to Risk Management Authorities operating in Wales.
+As with the Welsh Government’s Flood and Coastal Erosion Risk Management g (FCERM) core grant, the NFM Accelerator Programme is only available to Risk Management Authorities operating in Wales.
 However, we would encourage RMAs to work with any prospective partners and cross policy funding areas to access additional monies to support larger catchment approach and benefits.
 This could also include Local Authorities or NRW funding third parties to carry out work on their behalf with the RMA applying for and claiming grant funding from Welsh Government.

 In line with our funding policy set out in the National Strategy for Flood and Coastal Erosion Risk Management, all proposed NFM interventions must reduce risk to people and properties or maintain their current levels of protection.
 This aligns with the FCERM core grant.
 Works need to be economically worthwhile and satisfy all necessary statutory requirements.